Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/03-quick-reference/00-index.md

 ---
-title: Reference material
+title: Quick Reference
 layout: home
-permalink: reference-material
+permalink: quick-reference
 nav_order: 3
 has_children: true
 ---

-# Reference material
+# Quick Reference
 {: .no_toc }

 A summary of the workflow itself and its analyses, broken down by topic.